ossimlabs/omar-common/docs/install-guide/omar-common.md

     enabled: true
 ```

 This will enable the endpoint .../health to be accessed and should return a JSON formatted string describing the status of the service.
+This is a common endpoint that can be enabled so a third party program can watch the service to make sure it's still alive and well.
+Some other endpoints can be enabled:

+* **env** Exposes properties from Spring’s ConfigurableEnvironment.
+* **metrics**  Shows ‘metrics’ information for the current application.
+* **mappings** Shows the endpoint mappings for the endpoints
+* **info** Shows the version information of the service running
+*

 For a complete list of endpoints please visit the spring boot page found at: [Spring Boot Endpoints](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html).
 ## Common Database